zzfima/docs.ru-ru/docs/framework/wcf/samples/custom-token.md

         public override SecurityTokenProvider CreateSecurityTokenProvider(SecurityTokenRequirement tokenRequirement)
         {
-            // handle this token for Custom
+            // Handle this token for Custom.
             if (tokenRequirement.TokenType == Constants.CreditCardTokenType)
                 return new CreditCardTokenProvider(this.creditCardClientCredentials.CreditCardInfo);
-            // return server cert
+            // Return server cert.
             else if (tokenRequirement is InitiatorServiceModelSecurityTokenRequirement)
             {
                 if (tokenRequirement.TokenType == SecurityTokenTypes.X509Certificate)